justice-rest/the-romy/migrations/README.md

 ## Important Notes

-### Subscriptions
-**No subscription-specific tables are needed!** Autumn manages all subscription data via its API and Stripe.
-The migration only creates Rōmy's core tables.

 ### Idempotent
 All migrations use `IF NOT EXISTS` clauses and can be safely run multiple times without errors.